Modern History Playlist

 Motilal Nehru’s involvement in Swarajist politics laid the foundation for his son Jawaharlal’s prominence in the 1930s.

-The Swarajists sometimes joined hands with independents and even moderates to oppose government budgets.
+The Swarajists sometimes joined hands with independents and moderates to oppose government budgets.

 The British often dissolved legislatures when Swarajists created deadlocks by rejecting proposals.